zumbalogy/vorcheck/README.md

 # VorCheck

-This repo is the basis for our engineering quiz.
-This is part of our standard interview process.
-Note that we don't using coding excercises as a discrete `pass` or `fail** tool.
-We use these excercises as a starting point of discussion around coding, to help us determine a potential candidate's skill levels.
+This repo is the basis for our engineering quiz, which is part of our standard interview process.
+It's important to understand that we don't use programming excercises as a discrete _pass_ or _fail_ tool.
+We use these excercises as a starting point for coding-focused conversations.
+These conversations help us better understand a potential candidate's skill levels.

 ## How to Use